 Oregon Paid Family and Medical Leave Insurance

-Oregon employers will soon be able to access disability benefits through a private plan that meets the requirements of Paid Leave Oregon.
+Oregon employers can access disability benefits through a private plan that meets the requirements of Paid Leave Oregon.

 Arch Insurance Group Inc., a market leader in statutory disability and paid family leave, has developed an insured product to meet the specifications of the new Paid Leave Oregon law.
 The product is built specifically for Oregon employers who wish to file for an Equivalent plan to the state program.